qmk/qmk_firmware/docs/newbs_getting_started.md

 Luckily, the fix is easy.
 Run this as your user: `echo "PATH=$HOME/.local/bin:$PATH" >> $HOME/.bashrc && source $HOME/.bashrc`

 ?> If you already know [how to use GitHub](getting_started_github.md), we recommend that you create your own fork and use `qmk setup <github_username>/qmk_firmware` to clone your personal fork.
 If you don't know what that means you can safely ignore this message.

+### Note on FreeBSD Permissions

+It is suggested to run `qmk setup` as a non-`root` user to start with, but this will likely identify that packages need to be isntalled to your base system using `pkg`.
+Although you maybe be prompted to install dependencies, this will likely fail due to running as an unprivileged user.
+To manually install the base dependencies, run the following either as `root`, or with `sudo`:

+    ./util/qmk_install.sh

+Once that completes, re-run `qmk setup` to complete the setup and checks.

 ## 4. Test Your Build Environment